spiceai/cookbook/hybrid_search/README.md

 ## Step 4.
 Enable agentic support

-Stop Spice, and go to `spicepod.yml` and uncomment `# Break glass for agent`.
+Stop Spice, and go to `spicepod.yml` and uncomment the `models` block.
 Update the `.env` file with your OpenAI key.
 Then start Spice again.

 ```
 spice run